efeegrkm/TURKUAZ/README.md

-# 🌙 Turkuaz — A Romantic 2D Point-and-Click Adventure
+# 🌙 Turkuaz — A 2D Point-and-Click Adventure

 **Turkuaz** is a 2D **point-and-click narrative adventure** following the emotional and atmospheric night journey of **Esra** and **Görkem**.

-Players explore hand-crafted pixel art scenes, collect interactive objects, solve inventory-based puzzles, and progress through a dialogue-driven story shaped by intimate moments and atmospheric storytelling.
+Players explore hand-crafted pixel art scenes, collect interactive objects, combine objects to solve inventory-based puzzles, and progress through a dialogue-driven story shaped by intimate moments and atmospheric storytelling.

 ---